 In the “Major Sources” section, sources are listed in phonetic order.
 Each source is presented with its formal and abbreviated titles, the latter of which is cited in the entries, as well as the broad category to which it belongs (with the exception of Buddhist texts) and the era of its origin.

 With the JapanKnowledge edition of the Bukkyogo Daijiten, users can perform heading searches of idiomatic phrases and maxims.
 In addition, the main body text contains hyperlinks to reference terms and antonyms.
-Furthermore, when the user mouseovers words in red in the main body, pop-ups of annotations such as “different expression in alternate texts,” “erratum in the original manuscript,” and “fill-in of omitted words” are displayed.
+Furthermore, when hovering the cursor above words in red in the main body, pop-ups of annotations such as “different expression in variant texts,” “erratum in the original manuscript,” and “fill-in of omitted words” are displayed.

 |Number of volumes